ourcodingclub/ourcodingclub.github.io/_tutorials/data-synthesis.md

 bird_models_no_traits <- anti_join(aus_models, bird_diet, by = "species.name")
 ```

 For our map, we'll use a colour scheme from the `wesanderson` R package and we'll also jitter the points a bit so that there is less overlap.
 We'll also rename the diet categories just for the legend.
 We'll use the Mercator projection, which is not the best for global maps, but works fine for just Australia.
 The `coord_proj` function is very useful (it's from the `ggalt` package as it allows us to use a wide variety of projections.
-You can find the full list <a href="https://proj4.org/operations/projections/index.html" target="_blank">here, once you've found the one you want, you just need to copy the projection string for it and replace `+proj=merc` with the one you want.
+You can find the [full list here](https://proj4.org/operations/projections/index.html), once you've found the one you want, you just need to copy the projection string for it and replace `+proj=merc` with the one you want.

 ```r